Integrated assessment modelling

 These models are integrated because they span multiple academic disciplines, including economics and climate science and for more comprehensive models also energy systems, land-use change, agriculture, infrastructure, conflict, governance, technology, education, and health.
 The word assessment comes from the use of these models to provide information for answering policy questions.
 To quantify these integrated assessment studies, numerical models are used.
 Integrated assessment modelling does not provide predictions for the future but rather estimates what possible scenarios look like.

 There are different types of integrated assessment models.
 One classification distinguishes between firstly models that quantify future developmental pathways or scenarios and provide detailed, sectoral information on the complex processes modelled.
 Here they are called process-based models.
 Secondly, there are models that aggregate the costs of climate change and climate change mitigation to find estimates of the total costs of climate change.
 A second classification makes a distinction between models that extrapolate verified patterns (via econometrics equations), or models that determine (globally) optimal economic solutions from the perspective of a social planner, assuming (partial) equilibrium of the economy.

 Process-based models

-Intergovernmental Panel on Climate Change (IPCC) have relied on process-based integrated assessment models to quantify mitigation scenarios.
+Intergovernmental Panel on Climate Change (IPCC) has relied on process-based integrated assessment models (PB-IAM) to quantify mitigation scenarios.
 They have been used to explore different pathways for staying within climate policy targets such as the 1.5 °C target agreed upon in the Paris Agreement.
 Moreover, these models have underpinned research including energy policy assessment and simulate the Shared socioeconomic pathways.
 Notable modelling frameworks include IMAGE, MESSAGEix, AIM/GCE, GCAM, REMIND-MAgPIE, and WITCH-GLOBIOM.
 While these scenarios are highly policy-relevant, interpretation of the scenarios should be done with care.

 Non-equilibrium models include those based on econometric equations and evolutionary economics (such as E3ME), and agent-based models (such as the agent-based DSK-model).
 These models typically do not assume rational and representative agents, nor market equilibrium in the long term.